jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 Because we use data structures for programming, there are a couple of extra things we need.
-But if you look at Java code, is it written all with quotes around every every word?
+But if you look at Java code, is it written all with quotes around every word?
 No.  So Java needs something besides strings in order to be a successful programming language.
 It needs symbols.
 And it needs identifiers.

 So if you are going to properly represent your code as data, those things have to be first-class data structures, or atomic data types,